aakabir/UstadMobile/app-gwt/README.md

 Now when we build ```mvn install``` or test ```mvn test``` the application, all tests will run separately OK.
 We can also right click the tests themselves in Eclipse > Run As > JUnit Test / GWT JUnit Test all OK.

+Note: We are not adding JUnit based test sources as a resource in the ```resources``` tag of the POM since we do not want it to be included in the client as JUnit isn't going to be made available on client.